gtathelegend/access-management-portal/README.md

 ### Frontend on AWS Amplify

-- Production builds use `frontend/src/environments/environment.production.ts`
+- Production builds use `frontend/src/environments/environment.production.ts`.
-- The frontend reads its API base URL from `environment.apiUrl`
+- The frontend reads its API base URL from `environment.apiUrl`.
-- On AWS Amplify, the API base URL is injected at build time via `API_BASE_URL`
+- On AWS Amplify, the API base URL is injected at build time via `API_BASE_URL`.

 Steps:

-1. Connect the repository to AWS Amplify.
+1. Connect the GitHub repository to AWS Amplify.
-2. Set `API_BASE_URL` to your Elastic Beanstalk backend base URL, including `/api/v1`.
+2. Set `API_BASE_URL` to `https://amp-api.vedaangsharma.dev/api/v1`.
-  - Example: `[Elastic Beanstalk URL]/api/v1`
-3. Redeploy the frontend.
+3. Redeploy the frontend so Amplify rebuilds with the production API base URL.

-If `API_BASE_URL` is not set, the build falls back to `/api/v1` (which will hit the same host as the frontend).
+4. Verify the app loads from [https://amp-demo.vedaangsharma.dev](https://amp-demo.vedaangsharma.dev).

 Production build: